kirby-deprecated-plugins/kirby-serp/docs/options.md

 ### url

-By default this tool will operate at `https://example.com/serp` but you can change it if you need to.
+By default this tool will run at `YOUR_DOMAIN/serp` but you can change it if you need to.

 ## Filter options